gtaylor44/Crane/README.md

 -----------------------------
 ## Caching

-SprocMapper supports caching for tuning your application performance.
+SprocMapper supports caching for tuning application performance.
 Here's how to register a cache provider:

 ```c#
 _sqlAccess.RegisterCacheProvider(new MemoryCacheProvider());